rhinobase/raftyui/apps/docs/app/docs/customizations/page.md

 ## Border Radius

-In case of border radius, we have worked with the default classes of TailwindCSS.
-So you can put values other than the values showed in the example (these are the default values as per TailwindCSS) to make changes in the overall theme and rafty components.
+For border radius, we’ve utilized the default classes of TailwindCSS.
+Feel free to use values different from those shown in the example (which are TailwindCSS’s default values) to customize the overall theme and Rafty components.

 ```jsx
 const { createGlobPatternsForDependencies } = require("@nx/react/tailwind");